saraozn/tp/docs/UserGuide.md

 #### Deleting a property: `delprop`

-Deletes the specified property and its corresponding details from your database.
+Deletes the specified property and its corresponding details from your property list.

 Format: `delprop INDEX`

 * Deletes the property at the specified `INDEX`.
-* The index refers to the index number shown in the displayed property list.
+* The index refers to the index number shown in the **displayed** property list.
 * Acceptable indexes are integers within the property list size.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `listprop` followed by `delprop 2` deletes the 2nd property in the displayed property list.

-The result will be similar to deleting customers when the property is successfully deleted!
+The result will be similar to [deleting customers](#deleting-a-customer--delcust) when the property is successfully deleted!

 ### Edit Commands
 [Back to Table of Contents](#table-of-contents)

-Customer or property details might change after some time and this is where our `edit` can come in handy!
-Read the follow section to find out more about our `edit` feature.
+Customer or property details might change after some time and this is where our edit commands can come in handy!
+Read the following section to find out more about our edit feature.

 #### Editing a customer: `editcust`

 Edits the details of your customer.

 Format: `editcust INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [b/BUDGET] [c/CHARACTERISTIC]…​`
 * Edits the customer at the specified `INDEX`.
-The index refers to the index number shown in the displayed customer list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the **displayed** customer list, it **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* **At least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples: